IST356M001SP25/assignment-05-gzurlo/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+#This assignment deepened my understanding of building ETL pipelines with pandas, particularly in data cleaning (currency standardization, country names) and merging complex datasets.
+I struggled most with handling inconsistent city/state formats during the merge operation and would benefit from more practice with pandas' string operations and merge strategies.
+The pivot table reporting was clearer after this exercise, but I still need to better understand cost-of-living adjustment calculations and their impact on salary comparisons.